 Things you could say...

 It can be hard to know what to say to a friend when they confide in you.
-Refrain from asking a lot of questions, instead, support your friend with these phrases:
+Refrain from asking a lot of questions.
+Instead, support your friend with phrases such as these:

 - It’s not your fault